danwit/jQache/README.md

 $("myElement").show("fast");
 ```

-then let me tell you, YOU ARE DOING IT WRONG!
+You did?
+YOU ARE DOING IT WRONG!

 A better solution would be this: